 At the Badrinath Mandir Gate, directly opposite the main Idol of the Lord himself, is seated the idol of Bird Garud, the vehicle of Lord Badrinarayan, sitting in prayer with his hands folded.
 The walls and pillars of the mandapa are covered with intricate carvings.

 Special pujas (online too) are performed on behalf of devotees.
 Every puja must be preceded by a holy dip in the Tapta Kund.
 Some of the morning pujas are – Mahabhishek, Adhishek, Gitapath and Bhagwat Path, while the evening pujas are Geet Govind and Aarti.
-Special booking of Badrinath pujas can be done at Badrinath Mandir Committee by paying some fees.
+Special Badrinath pooja booking can be done at Badrinath Mandir Committee by paying some fees.
 The procedures of daily pujas and rituals are supposed to have been prescribed by Adi Shankracharya.
 Unlike most Hindu temples, all the pujas (including the decoration of idols) are performed in the presence of the devotees.

 Aarti Timings in Badrinath: The daily rituals at the Badrivishal temple start very early, around 4.30 am with maha abhishek and abhishek puja, and end at around 8.30 -9 pm with the shayan aarti.
 The temple opens for darshan for the general public around 7-8 am and there is an afternoon recess between 1-4 pm.
 The Rawal of the temple performs the rituals.